 Pursuant to the request of the Pennsylvania Securities Commission, Mr. Jensen has agreed that unless certain conditions are satisfied, either 4,365,000 or, alternatively, 1,030,000 shares of the Common Stock beneficially owned by him would be cancelled by the Company.
 In the event that any of Mr. Jensen's shares of Common Stock are cancelled, such cancelled shares would no longer be issued and outstanding shares of Common Stock.
 Unless and until any such shares would be cancelled, and subject to the restrictions on sale or transfer pursuant to the escrow arrangement, Mr. Jensen has retained all rights pertaining to such shares, including voting rights.
-See "Principal Shareholders-Escrow and Cancellation Arrangements."
+See "Risk Factors - Charge to Income in the Event of Release of Escrow Shares" and "Principal Shareholders-Escrow and Cancellation Arrangements."